Delaney Davidson: 2000–2003: Dead Brothers

 Moving to Switzerland in 2000, Davidson met the Voodoo Rhythm Records Family, run by Reverend Beatman, and joined the Dead Brothers.
 He toured with them for three years, recording WunderKammer and Flammend Herz, the soundtrack to the Tattoo Film of the same name.

 2003–2009: Ghost Orchestra

-Davidson also began to develop his solo show into the Ghost Orchestra, which he toured Europe and US with from 2005 until today.

-In 2009 Davidson toured the US with Holly Golightly, and as a duo with Reverend Beatman.
+Davidson also began to develop his solo show into the Ghost Orchestra.In 2009 Davidson toured the US with Holly Golightly, and as a duo with Reverend Beatman.

 2009–2011: Between Europe and New Zealand

 Straddling the globe, he continued to work in Europe and began to reconnect with his roots in New Zealand, becoming instrumental in the Lyttelton folk scene and recognised as a seminal influence on artists like Marlon Williams, Tami Neilson, Aldous Harding, The Eastern and Nadia Reid.

 2011–2014: Production

-2011 saw his album production work extend beyond his solo albums into his three collaboration albums with Marlon Williams, and led to him producing Tami Neilson’s breakthrough album Dynamite!, and follow-up release Don't Be Afraid.
+2011 saw his album production work extend beyond his solo albums into his three collaboration albums with Marlon Williams and led to him producing Tami Neilson’s breakthrough album Dynamite!, and follow-up release Don't Be Afraid.
 His production work continues to grow with some of New Zealand’s long term established artists: Barry Saunders, Harry Lyon and Jordan Luck.

-He also has worked live with Bruce Russell of The Dead C, Neil Finn, and toured New Zealand with Garth Hudson.